-ISSA BOULOS com
+ISSA BOULOS com |

-HOME BIOGRAPHY ALBUMS WORKS PRESS CONTACT DOWNLOAD
+HOME | BIOGRAPHY | ALBUMS | WORKS | PRESS | CONTACT | DOWNLOAD | ||||

 Maqam

+Maqam (plural: maqamat) is a series of pitches (scale) that can be represented by seven or more tones based on near-eastern-modal systems.
+The repertoire that emerged from these maqamat is called maqam music.
+Historically, maqam music gained sophistication and momentum during the height of the Islamic Empire between the eighth and the thirteenth centuries.
+The mood of the maqam is maintained by time-tested monophonic melodic figures that bear rhythmic and/or modulatory qualities and formulas.
+Musical compositions are governed by the accumulation of these figures and formulas, while other variations on pitch and melodic relationships are constantly being explored.
+Modern theorists have attempted to explain the construction of a composition based on a group of notes called ajnas (tetrachords and pentachords).
+Many have indulged in explaining how units interlock within the maqam, describing the development and exploration of other areas of the maqam, including its higher and low registers and modulations.
+However, most composers and compositions in the Arab East approached their compositions based on criteria other than these groupings.
+Although the tetrachord/pentachord theory is helpful in explaining scales and modulations, other compositional tools and methods were used to create this repertoire, especially in the Arab East.
+Such theoretical approaches were based on Western models and came well after these musical traditions were developed.
+The maqam is established to introduce an instrumental or vocal performance or as an independent solo piece with a decisive musical beginning and ending.
+In all cases, modulating to different maqamat is possible, but there must be a final return to the original scale.
+The number of maqamat in use has varied throughout history.
+Of these, about one hundred have been developed into musical settings.
 The intonation system of maqam music is not equally tempered.
-It is, rather, based on microtonal octave divisions, which have varied throughout history.
-Depending on genre, musical heritage and region (from the Atlas Mountains and parts of the Sahara in Africa to the Arabian Gulf region and the banks of the Euphrates), a single maqam octave may contain between 17 and 72 microtonal octave divisions.
-There are many theoretical intonation systems that were developed and are currently in use, each with its own different set of roles and pitch necessities.
-Since this tradition continues to rely to a great extent on oral tradition ad auditory memory of the maqam tone series and the number of scale notes and pitches within the octave, it's nearly impossible to accommodate all the existing regional variations of a single maqam by applying one intonation system to the whole repertoire.
+It is, instead, based on microtonal octave divisions, which have varied throughout history.
+Depending on the genre, musical heritage, and region (from the Atlas Mountains and parts of the Sahara in Africa to the Arabian Gulf region and the banks of the Euphrates), a single maqam octave may contain between 17 and 72 microtonal octave divisions.
+Many theoretical intonation systems were developed and are currently in use, each with its own different set of roles and pitch necessities.
+Since this tradition continues to rely mainly on oral tradition and auditory memory of the maqam tone series and the number of scale notes and pitches within the octave, it's nearly impossible to accommodate all the existing regional variations of a single maqam by applying one intonation system to the whole repertoire.
 The tonal structure of vocal and instrumental music in Greater Syria, for instance, shows relative coherence and unity of their existing intonation system.
 Although this system is not theoretically articulate, the existence of unified and coherent musical performances indicates that regional theoretical systems are only dealt with as mere musical tools to aid the coexisting orally transmitted tradition.
-Accordingly, musicians and theorists in various regions apply different systems that fit their own regional and traditional musical criteria which lead to differences in musical practice and its transcription.
+Accordingly, musicians and theorists in various regions apply different systems that fit their own regional and traditional musical criteria, which leads to differences in musical practice and its transcription.
+Issa Boulos |

 © 2013 issaboulos.com